 I recently finished reading Fredrik Backman’s 2012 bestseller, A Man Called Ove.
 It’s a well-written story about a man (called Ove, in case you were wondering) who is exactly as he seems, but not for the reasons you would think.
 Ove is a 59-year old man recently forced into retirement who stomps around his neighborhood all day enforcing the council rules and yelling at friendly, if a little inept, service people.
-He hasn’t stopped speaking to his only friend Rune since Rune upgraded from a Volvo to a BMW.
+He hasn’t spoken to his only friend Rune since Rune upgraded from a Volvo to a BMW.

 Ove’s primary characteristic, it seems, is his devotion to his principles.
 This is at the heart of the story, since the people around Ove keep trying to get him to act contrary to his principles (like putting more money into the parking meter up front so he doesn’t have to go out to feed it every 15 minutes).
 Ove is who Ove is, and Ove won’t change who he is.
 He’s an entirely consistent character throughout the book.